pinobatch/pently/docs/usage.md

   specifying the length of the first in frames and giving the rest of the row to the second.
 This may be used for acciaccatura or triplets.
+* Channel volume changes allow for dynamics without duplicating an instrument.

 Legato, arpeggio, and vibrato apply only to the pulse and triangle channels, not the drum or attack track.